 Those interested in applying to be a Junior Fellow, or a Visiting Junior Fellow, must send a curriculum vitae, as well as a letter detailing their research interests and how they would benefit from being affiliated with the Centre, to Jessica Chlebowski, Graduate Program Administrator, at crimsl.grad@utoronto.ca.
-Appointments are normally for a one-year period and may be renewed.
-All requests for renewal must be submitted in writing on an annual basis to the Graduate Coordinator.
+Appointment is for a one-year period and may be renewed.